 Even today, with asbestos regulated and health risks known, exposure is not uncommon.
 According to the Agency for Toxic Substances & Disease Registry, the most common occupational exposures in the U.S. today happen during repair, renovation, removal, or maintenance of older asbestos-containing products such as drywall, tiles, ceilings, etc. The most at-risk trades are construction, plumbers, electricians, and shipbuilders.
 Veterans are also on a short-list of occupations that experienced increased exposure due to asbestos use in ships, among other factors.
 In addition, homes that contain insulation made before 1990 or building materials produced before 1975 before asbestos was banned for fireproofing may contain asbestos-containing products that are eroding, and therefore leaching asbestos fibers into the air to be breathed and swallowed.
 And, of course, any disturbance of these products—for renovating, or removal, or replacement, or repair—will certainly release those same fibers.
 That is why you may have seen a tent around a building being renovated or repaired and the workers renovating it wearing special clothing and masks—they would be following OSHA regulations to protect themselves and the environment from the asbestos fibers being released as a result of their work.

 In addition, talc, the softest mineral on Earth, used to make talcum powder, often forms side by side with asbestos in the earth.
-Therefore, when a vein of talc that is adjacent to asbestos is mined, some talcum powders it is used in may contain asbestos and therefore could be linked to a user developing mesothelioma.
+Therefore, when a vein of talc that is adjacent to asbestos is mined, some talcum powders it is used in may contain asbestos and therefore could be linked to a user developing mesothelioma or ovarian cancer.